 To meet the needs of all customers entering your stores, you need to know who they are and what they want.

-These personas will help you and your staff to better understand who your customer base is, and pinpoint their needs, behaviours, thoughts and feelings.
-Once these personas are firmly locked in place, you can then accurately map out the different customer journeys that might take place in-store, and look to optimise and improve them.
+These personas will help you and your staff to better understand who your customer base is, and pinpoint their needs, behaviors, thoughts and feelings.
+Once these personas are firmly locked in place, you can then accurately map out the different customer journeys that might take place in-store, and look to optimize and improve them.

 Popular British optical retail chain, Specsavers, is a brilliant example of this – the stores have both retail and clinical journeys happening across many of their stores.
 Customers entering a store could be there for audiology support, glaucoma support, general eye health and even supporting NHS departments with urgent eye care services.

-Instead of treating all customers the same, Specsavers needed a dynamic solution that would help them to prioritise, assess and support all different scenarios taking place on the shop floor.
+Instead of treating all customers the same, Specsavers needed a dynamic solution that would help them to prioritize, assess and support all different scenarios taking place on the shop floor.

-With Qudini’s innovative queue system and booking system software, Specsavers is now able to see the needs of all their customers.
+With Qudini’s innovative queue management system and appointment booking system, Specsavers is now able to see the needs of all their customers.
 At the front of every store, a staff member greets customers and understands their needs, entering their details into the Qudini app and adding them to the digital queue for eyewear advice, glasses collections or optometrist services.